-Meeting the Governor of Antigua, His Excellency Sir Rodney Williams and his family for dinner with Dr Winnie Courtene-Jones was a real honour and highlight of my time in Antigua!
+Meeting the Governor of Antigua, His Excellency Sir Rodney Williams and his family for dinner with Dr Winnie Courtene-Jones was a highlight of my time in Antigua!
 Being met by a driver in a peaked cap was the first of many memorable moments and the in-car conversations as we travelled to the north of the island was very insightful.
 We discussed the planet, politics and shared life stories.
 It was a pleasant surprise that he joined us at the dinner table to further discuss eXXpedition’s mission, the challenges Antigua and Barbuda face and the potential solutions.
 As part of the Commonwealth of Nations, Antigua and Barbuda has signed up to the Blue Charter, an agreement by all 53 Commonwealth nations to ‘actively co-operate to solve ocean-related problems and meet commitments for sustainable ocean development’.
 It was a brilliant opportunity to discuss the support that the Commonwealth can offer and the fact that Antigua is already signed up to the Commonwealth Clean Ocean Alliance, an action group on marine plastic pollution.
 I was honoured to have His Excellency Sir Rodney Williams attend a talk I gave later on in the week at The Mill Reef Club and openly discuss what Antigua can do to overcome the challenges faced.

 Mission Leader Sally Earthrowl & Science Lead Winnie Courteney-Jones meet the Governor or Antigua (Photo credit: eXXpedition)